Refreshingly low humidity with plenty of sunshine through Wednesday

 MONDAY THROUGH WEDNESDAY

 If you don't mind it a bit cooler than average for mid-summer, you'll love the three days to open up the new work week.
-Look for partly to mostly sunny skies with highs around 80°, give or take a few degrees, each afternoon.
+Look for partly to mostly sunny skies with highs around 80, give or take a few degrees, each afternoon.
 The nights will be partly to mostly clear and comfy and mostly around 55-60 degrees, great sleeping weather for early August.
-Another weak disturbance may touch off a sprinkle or shower later Monday into Tuesday, mostly to our south, so a mainly or entirely dry forecast should be the rule through Wednesday.
+A very weak cold front dropping in from our north may touch off a sprinkle or shower later Monday across portions of the Poconos, and then perhaps in a couple other spots further south on Tuesday, however the overwhelming majority of our region should remain dry through Wednesday.

 THURSDAY

 While we'll still likely have some sunshine to start on Thursday, clouds likely increase during the day, and the humidity will likely gradually increase as well.
 Much of the day may end up dry, but shower chances will increase later in the afternoon and overnight, although the best chances of rain will hold off until Friday.
-Highs will be similar to the rest of the week and around or just above 80 degrees, but Thursday night will likely be warmer and stickier with more clouds around, with mid 60s expected.
+Highs will be similar to the rest of the week and around 80 degrees, but Thursday night will likely be warmer and stickier with more clouds around, with mid 60s expected for lows.

 FRIDAY

 Here's our best and really only good chance for wet weather over the next seven days, with showers and a few thunderstorms likely during the day.
-It will be humid ahead of a cold front, but mostly cloudy skies and some rain will likely keep temperatures down and generally around 80-dgrees.
+It will be humid ahead of a cold front, but mostly cloudy skies and some rain will likely keep temperatures down in the upper 70s.
 As long as our front continues east and slides offshore, next weekend should see a return of the dry and comfy sunshine we will see to wrap up our current weekend.

 TRACK THE WEATHER: